-The new Iron Removal Facilities will remove the naturally occurring iron and manganese that exists in the groundwater which is currently supplied to Elmont and portions of Franklin Square, North Valley Stream and Valley Stream.
-The process to remove the iron from the groundwater shall be Direct Pressure Filtration.
-The groundwater shall be pumped to multiple pressure vessels which contain a combination of sand and anthracite media to remove the iron.
-The iron removal treatment system has been designed to provide effluent iron levels of less than 0.1 mg/l, which is one third (1/3) of the 0.3 mg/l secondary standard for iron.
+The Water Authority Board of Directors awarded a contract for the design of two new iron removal facilities on July 26, 2010.
+These facilities remove the naturally occurring iron and manganese that exists in the groundwater that is supplied to Elmont and parts of Franklin Square and Valley Stream.
+The process to remove the iron from the groundwater is Direct Pressure Filtration.
+The groundwater is pumped into multiple pressure vessels which contain a combination of sand and anthracite media that removes the iron.
+The iron removal treatment system is designed to provide non-detectable effluent iron levels of less than 0.1 mg/l, which is one-third (1/3) of the 0.3 mg/l secondary standard for iron.
 The Iron Removal Facilities at Station Nos.
 28 and 30 have been designed to treat 3.73 and 1.73 million gallons per day, respectively.
-Construction work commenced in June 2011 and is expected to be completed in early 2013.
+Construction work commenced in June 2011 and was completed in June 2013.

-In the Capital Expenditures Plan for the year ending May 31, 2013, \$5,000,000 is allocated for the installation of new iron removal plant for Wells 28, 28A, 28B and 30.
+In the Capital Expenditures Plan for the year ending May 31, 2013, \$2,000,000 was allocated for the installation of new iron removal facilities for Well Nos.
+28A, 28B and 30.